xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures31.md

 =========================

-The following list shows in detail which features have been added or improved in ArangoDB 3.1.
-ArangoDB 3.1 also contains several bugfixes that are not listed here.
+The following list shows in detail which features have been added or improved in AvocadoDB 3.1.
+AvocadoDB 3.1 also contains several bugfixes that are not listed here.

 SmartGraphs
 -----------

-ArangoDB 3.1 adds a first major enterprise only feature called SmartGraphs.
+AvocadoDB 3.1 adds a first major enterprise only feature called SmartGraphs.
 SmartGraphs form an addition to the already existing graph features and allow to scale graphs beyond a single machine while keeping almost the same query performance.
 The SmartGraph feature is suggested for all graph database use cases that require